ibmresilient/resilient-community-apps/fn_qradar_integration/data/pb_qradar_get_all_reference_tables_example.md

 `incident`

 ### Description
-An example workflow that returns a list of all Reference Tables on the QRadar instance.
+An example playbook that returns a list of all Reference Tables on the QRadar instance.

 ---